Thyssenkrupp234/ra1nm8/README.md

 # ra1nm8

-Toolbox application for macOS.
+Work in Progress jailbreak tool for macOS.

-**Currently has the ability to "jailbreak" (exploit) macOS kernel using CVE-2022-46689 (MacDirtyCow)**
+**Currently has the ability to "jailbreak" (exploit) macOS 10.13.6 - 12.6.1 // 13.0-13.0.1 kernel using

-Exploit written in C and app written in JavaScript.
+CVE-2022-46689 (MacDirtyCow)**